 Slap in the centre of the Peloponnese, its regional capital Tripoli is the first town from the peninsula whose club has challenged the giants of Athens, Piraeus and Thessaloniki.

-Europa League competitors for fourth successive season in 2015-16, Asteras Tripolis were also the first representatives of the Peloponnese in the top-flight Greek Superleague since Paniliakos in 2003-04.
+Europa League competitors for fourth successive season in 2015-16, Asteras Tripolis were the first representatives of the Peloponnese in the top-flight Greek Superleague since Paniliakos in 2003-04.

-Asteras are also the only club from the region to reach the Greek Cup final, in 2013, when the Arcadians also achieved a first-ever third place in the league.
+Asteras are also the only club from the region to reach the Greek Cup final, in 2013, when the Arcadians achieved a first-ever third place in the league.